What a Professional Roof Inspection Covers

 Issues ranked by urgency — immediate safety concerns, near-term repairs, and long-term monitoring items.

-Line-item repair costs for each identified issue, with a total estimate for immediate repairs and a projection for full replacement if applicable.
+Repair costs for each identified issue, with a total estimate for immediate repairs and a full replacement projection if applicable.

 Roof Inspection: Frequently Asked Questions